STEVE THURLOW.COM

 Late afternoon we gather at the Acropolis for a guided tour of the Parthenon.

 We then head to the airport to check into the 5 star luxury Sofitel Athens Airport Hotel.
-Our closing group dinner at a nearby taverna will bring our trip to a conclusion.
+Our closing group dinner at the hotel will bring our trip to a conclusion usually with a reprise of the best wines discovered on our travels.
+(B,D)

 Athens Extension

 The main itinerary stops for only a few hours in the magnificent city of Athens to give a glimpse of what there is to see.
-Some travelers will return at a later date but some may wish to extend the tour by staying a few additional nights unaccompanied in downtown Athens delaying their return flight for a small fee.
-When booking indicate this preference on the registration form and we can make the arrangements for you if you wish.
+Some travelers will return at a later date but some may wish to extend the tour by staying a few additional nights unaccompanied in downtown Athens delaying their return flight.

 Conditions

 The above itinerary is as planned.
 However we reserve the right to make adjustments depending upon weather and other constraints, to substitute visits to alternative wineries and to arrange accommodation at similar standard hotels in the towns mentioned.
-Prices are for double occupancy in twin and double rooms (single supplement is C$495), flights are in economy (business class upgrade available) on scheduled flights to and from Toronto.
+Prices are for double occupancy in twin and double rooms (single supplement on request), the flight is in economy on a scheduled flight.
 Air and hotels subject to availability.
-The price is C$3990 and covers flights, ferry to Santorini and ground transportation in Greece, bed and breakfast hotel accommodation, 11 meals with wine but does not include Airport Taxes and Fuel Surcharges which are subject to fluctuation (in June 2008 they were $475.30).
-This price is correct at present but may change as a result of currency variations, airline surcharges or other circumstances beyond our control.
+The price covers the hi-speed ferry trip to Santorini from Heraklion, the flight from Santorini to Athens (air taxes, fees and surcharges not included), ground transportation in Greece, bed and breakfast hotel accommodation and 12 meals with wine.

 In accordance with the Ontario Industry Travel Act, below is the registered name, address and registration number of the provider of the travel services: